nitinjmv/my-notes/development/java.md

   - abstract class - partial abstration
   - Interface - complete abstraction

-- Polymorphism - Many name e.g. method overloading & overriding.
+- Polymorphism - One name multiple form
+    - method overloading (compile time): happens in same class when multiple methods are defined with same name but different parameters.
+    - method overriding (runtime): happens in subclass when parent class's method is defined in subclass as well.

-- Inheritance - reusability e.g. class can be extended to another class.
+- Inheritance - reusability e.g. class can extend to another class.

 Secondary principals